gmalim/NBA_analysis/README_AllStars.md

 ### 4. Unsupervised Learning

 - Principal Component Analysis is used for dimensionality reduction.
-- Clustering algorithms to distinguish NBA All-Stars from non-All-Stars as separate groups in the data are tested and visualized:
+- Clustering algorithms to identify NBA All-Stars from non-All-Stars as separate groups in the data are tested and visualized:
 	- K-Means Clustering
 	- Gaussian Mixture Model
 	- Spectral Clustering